tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_1.md

 During the time they allowed contact in 1991 with the members of the tribal welfare from India, their language was completely incomprehensible even by the indigenous neighboring tribes of the Andaman, and this left everyone puzzled.
-But there are rumors that recordings from that time were analyzed years later, and experts behind closed doors found the language and dialect to have been inspired by those found in the Dominican Republic, Papua New Guinea, and some areas of Indonesia.
+But there are rumors and recordings from that time that were analyzed years later, and experts behind closed doors found the language and dialect to have been inspired by those found in the Dominican Republic, Papua New Guinea, and some areas of Indonesia.
 All these unanswered questions were buzzing in my mind like a beehive.
 It was as though the island was the queen bee, and all these questions were just looking to nest in my brain until they turned the rest into nothing but oozing red honey.